 Three reasons for creating the recipe for Speedy Blackberry Cobbler with an Easy Shortbread Crust:

 - Soggy pie crust is not my thing.

 - Soggy cake toppings aren’t much better.

 - It’s hard to collect enough berries from my three bushes to make most traditional cobbler recipes.

 So, I created this recipe using only one 6-ounce container of berries from the grocery store or about 1-1/4 cup if you are picking them yourself.

 I slightly adapted the shortbread base from some of my favorite cookies (Lemon Yogurt Squares and Toffee Bars) to use as a topping.
-The result is a fruity, cobbler-like concoction with a crumbly and crispy, shortbread cookie-like topping that goes oh-so-perfectly with ice cream or Greek yogurt.
+The result is a fruity, cobbler-like concoction with a crumbly and crispy shortbread cookie-like topping.
+Goes oh-so-perfectly with ice cream or Greek yogurt.

 Here’s my favorite part.
 Based on 3 servings there are only 122 calories per serving.
 Then again, if you make it 2 servings, there are still only 182 calories per serving.

 Of course, if you add ice cream, yogurt (my favorite), or whipped cream, you will need to recalculate.
 When I add it to my daily yogurt snack, I can get stretch the yield to about 6 servings.